KafiH/CYGroupProject/readMe.md

 ## Steakholders

-### The Users:
+### Users:
-* New Developers.
-Whether they are looking to improve their skills, searching for a career path, or just having fun!
+* Whether they are looking to improve their skills, searching for a career path, or just having fun!
 * This application provides them with a trackable public learning experience to present to Hiring Managers.
 * Our tracking system provides Developers with the analytics to show them where they excel and what needs improvement.
 Their profiles can be linked to their resume to show proof of education.
 * From the user’s profile, potential clients and recruiters can follow a link to their GitHub as well as view a sample of their most recent work on an embedded codepen

-### The Recruiters:
+### Recruiters:
 **Schools:**
 * Can integrate this into their curriculum to track their student's progress.
 Through the points, badge, and certification system teachers are able to see where students are spending their time and where they may need help.
 **Hiring Managers:**